It's a place where fresh, local ingredients are appreciated, community is valued and our farmers, bakers and makers cherished and treated as friends.

 You'll be hard-pressed to find seafood fresher than right here in Redcliffe.
 Enjoy some of the country's finest chefs who transform the seafood into mouth-watering culinary delights.

 Do you love local produce?
-Meet our taste makers, discover food trails and explore culinary events here.
+Meet our tastemakers, discover food trails and explore culinary events here.

-Share your journey with us on socials @visitmoretonbayregion and tag us with #visitmoretonbayregion in your posts, we would love to hear about your experiences in Moreton Bay Region!
+Share your journey with us on socials @visitmoretonbayregion and tag us with #visitmoretonbayregion in your posts.
+We would love to hear about your experiences in Moreton Bay Region!